deephyper/deephyper/docs/tutorials/hps.rst

     When a path to python scripts is given to ``--problem, --run`` arguments you have to make sure that the problem script contains a ``Problem`` attribute and the run script contains a ``run`` attribute.
     Another way to use these arguments is to give a python import path such as ``mypackage.mymodule.myattribute``, where ``myattribute`` should be an ``HpProblem`` instance for the problem argument and it should be a callable object with one parameter for the run argument.
 In order to do so ``mypackage`` should be installed in your current python environment.
-    A package architecture look like:
+    A package search_space look like:

     .. code-block:: console